 - 6.1 Attendance is at an acceptable level If the head teacher is satisfied that the employee's attendance is at a satisfactory level in the circumstances, the decision will be confirmed in writing to the employee.
-Where within the life of a warning attendance deteriorates, the situation will be reviewed in line with the relevant stage of the procedure. - 6.2 Attendance is not at an acceptable level The head teacher should reiterate the points raised in the welfare meeting(s) and or return to work discussion(s) i.e. that the level of absence remains unsatisfactory, that an improvement is required and the continued need for monitoring and review within an agreed time.
-This will normally be in the region of 6-8 weeks but should be determined appropriate to the case, with particular reference to any medical information. - 6.3 If at this meeting the head teacher considers that the employee's absence level is unsatisfactory, the head teacher will issue the employee with a first or final written warning i.e. that, unless there is a significant improvement, their continued employment at the school may be at risk.
-It is possible to issue a Final Written Warning at a First Review Meeting, however this would usually be in exceptional circumstances as discussed with the HR Business Partner.
-Where a Final Written Warning is issued at a First Review Meeting, the Second Review Meeting will follow the format of the Third Review Meeting.
-Advice should always be sought from the HR Service in these circumstances. - 6.4 The decision will be confirmed in writing to the employee (Appendix 9), normally within 3 working days, and a copy sent to their representative.
-The employee will also be informed in writing that a failure to meet the required levels of attendance during the first review period may lead to further warnings and could put their continued employment at the school at risk and may result in the termination of his/her contract of employment.
+Where within the life of a warning, attendance deteriorates, the situation will be reviewed in line with the relevant stage of the procedure. - 6.2 Attendance is not at an acceptable level The head teacher should reiterate the points raised in the welfare meeting(s) and or return to work discussion(s) i.e. that the level of absence remains unsatisfactory, give notification that an improvement is required and of the continued need for monitoring and review within an agreed time.
+This will normally be in the region of 6-8 weeks but should be determined appropriate to the case, with particular reference to any medical information.
+The employee will understand that a sustained improvement is required to reduce their absence levels to below the trigger points.
+The review period may be ended earlier if the employee fails to meet the required level of attendance or further triggers are met. - 6.3 If at this meeting the head teacher considers that the employee's absence level is unsatisfactory, the head teacher will inform the employee or a written warning i.e. that, unless there is a significant improvement, their continued employment at the school may be at risk.
+In exceptional circumstances it is possible to issue a final written warning at a First Review Meeting, and this should be discussed with the HR representative.
+Where a final written warning is issued at a First Review Meeting, the Second Review Meeting will follow the format of the Third Review Meeting.
+Advice should always be sought from the HR Team in these circumstances. - 6.4 The decision will be confirmed in writing to the employee (Appendix 9), normally within 3 working days, and a copy sent to their representative.
+The employee will also be informed in writing that a failure to meet the required levels of attendance during the first review period may lead to a final written warning and could put their continued employment at the school at risk and may result in the termination of his/her contract of employment.
+If a final warning is issued, the employee should be informed that a failure to meet the required levels of attendance during the Review period could put their continued employment at the school at risk and may result in the termination of his/her contract of employment.
 The employee should be informed of their right of appeal against this warning which should be heard by an appeal panel of 3 governors.